 - On Animaniacs, the Warners misinterpret the concept of garage sale and ask to buy the owner's garage, with a starting bid of 25 cents.

 - The Powerpuff Girls episode "Bang for Your Buck" has Mojo Jojo selling off some of his weapons because he's bankrupted himself building weapons.
 Hilarity Ensues when one little old lady mistakes a disintegrator for a hairdryer.
 The girls and the Gangreen Gang compete to get enough money for a giant laser, but it is eventually sold to the Mayor.
+The giant laser turned out to be a snow-cone machine.

 - Rocko's Modern Life has Rocko and Heffer holding a sale to make money to pay their pizza tab.
 Rocko makes enough money by selling his childhood pogo stick, then realizes he can't part with it and buys it back.
 Fortunately, he still ends up in the black because the melted action figure Heffer donated is bought by an art lover who mistakes it for a sculpture.